-CLIMGAS-CH / AGAGE Measurements of halogenated greenhouse gases at Jungfraujoch
+CLIMGAS-CH (HALCLIM) / AGAGE Measurements of halogenated greenhouse gases at Jungfraujoch

-Halogenated greenhouse gases (CFCs, HCFCs, HFCs, PFCs, SF6) are measured continuously at the Alpine station of Jungfraujoch (3580 m asl.) in Switzerland.
+Halogenated greenhouse gases (CFCs, HCFCs, HFCs, PFCs, SF6 and HFOs) are measured continuously at the Alpine station of Jungfraujoch (3580 m asl.) in Switzerland.
 Together with meteorological transport models these data are used to estimate European emissions down to a regional scale.

-Since January 2000 more than 50 ozone-depletion and greenhouse gases have been continuously measured at Jungfraujoch under the auspices of the Swiss national project CLIMGAS-CH.
-This activity is also contributing the AGAGE network and was part of the completed project SOGE.
-The measurement technique is GCMS (gas chromatograph – mass spectrometer).
+Between 2000 -2018 more than 50 ozone-depletion and greenhouse gases have been continuously measured at Jungfraujoch within the Swiss national HALCLIM project under the management of Empa and FOEN (Swiss Federal Office for the Environment).
+Since 2018 in the CLIMGAS-CH project, commonly managed by Empa and FOEN, all non-CO2 greenhouse gases (halocarbons, methane, nitrous oxide) are analyses and their regional emissions are estimated.
+This activity is also contributing the AGAGE network with the common measurement technique of GCMS (gas chromatograph – mass spectrometer).

 - Montinoring the composition of the global atmosphere for Montreal Protocol and Kyoto Protocol trace gases

 The Medusa system is currently set up to measure the following compounds: